Hurricane Donna: Aftermath

 Following the storm, President of the United States Dwight D. Eisenhower issued a disaster declaration for Florida and North Carolina, allowing residents of those states to be eligible for public assistance.

 The United States military sent a plane carrying doctors and food from Patrick Air Force Base to Mayaguana in the Bahamas.
 Crews of doctors and workers with food and supplies left from Key West and Miami to traverse the Florida Keys, bringing aid to affected residents.
 In Marathon, a large reconstruction program rehabilitated the key by Christmas.

 Coral reefs were damaged in the Key Largo National Marine Sanctuary by the hurricane.
 Donna caused a significant negative impact on aquatic life in north Florida Bay.
 Marine life was either stranded by retreating salt water which had been driven inland or killed by muddied waters in its wake.
 Oxygen depletion due to animals perishing in the hurricane caused additional mortality.
 Although salinity levels returned to normal within six weeks, dissolved oxygen concentrations remained quite low for a longer time frame.
 Marine life was scarce for several months in areas of greatest oxygen depletion.
 Sports fishing in the area took a few months to recover.
 Juvenile pink shrimp moved from their estuarine nursery grounds into deeper water about 60 mi offshore, where they were subsequently captured by fishermen.
 A Caspian tern was swept up the North American coast well to the north of its traditional breeding grounds, to Nova Scotia, which was witnessed four hours after the storm went by Digby Neck.

 Retirement

-Because of storm's devastating impact, the name Donna was retired by the U.S. Weather Bureau following the 1960 season, and will never again be used for another Atlantic hurricane.
+Because of the storm's devastating impact, the name Donna was retired by the U.S. Weather Bureau following the 1960 season, and will never again be used for another Atlantic hurricane.
 Donna was replaced with Dora for the 1964 season.